tjwkura5/microblog_EC2_deployment/README.md

 [WARN] Retrying request /rest/json/cves/2.0?resultsPerPage=2000&startIndex=4000 : 4 time
 ```
-What I learned is that the warnings during the OWASP Dependency-Check stage were related to updates from the National Vulnerability Database (NVD), which is used to pull Common Vulnerabilities and Exposures (CVEs).
+What I learned is that the warnings during this stage were related to updates from the National Vulnerability Database (NVD), which is used to pull Common Vulnerabilities and Exposures (CVEs).
 Since I didn’t provide an API key, the Dependency-Check tool was being heavily rate-limited by the NVD API, causing slow or failed requests.
 The tool would retry failed requests multiple times, further delaying the scan.
 The large number of CVE records (over 260,000) worsened the issue by requiring more API requests, which were repeatedly failing or being throttled.

 I resolved this by registering for and obtaining a free API key from the [NVD website](https://nvd.nist.gov/developers/request-an-api-key).
 After adding the API key to my pipeline script, the stage still took a long time to run initially but ultimately completed successfully.